SinShady/Movie-Recommender/README.md

 ![Ratings Distribution](/reports/figures/ratings_dist.png)

-We ordered the movies from most rated to least rated and plotted it to find we had a "long tail" issue.
+We ordered the movies from most rated to least rated and plotted the rating count per movie to find we had a "long tail" issue.
 We have strongly skewed ratings with less than 5% of the movies making up most of our rating data.
 This means that our recommender engine may recommend the most popular movies more, which is not a bad thing as those are the movies people tend to like.

 ### <center>Amount of Ratings Across all Movies</center>